Pandan, Antique

-Pandan is also one of the Antique's industrialized towns and a major tourist destination for its cold spring, the Bugang River and white beaches along the Pandan Bay from Barangay Mag-aba to Barangay Duyong.
+The town is also one of Antique's popular towns and a major tourist destination for its cold spring, the Bugang River and white beaches along the Pandan Bay from Barangay Mag-aba to Barangay Duyong.

 History

 The town was formally established in 1752 by the Spanish Parishes in the province during the Philippines' colonization by Spain, which started in 1521 and ended with the Spanish–American War in 1899.
 During World War II, 1942 Japanese occupation of Panay Island saw the harassments and pandemonium in the area.
 The town was liberated in 1944 as part of the combined Allied forces campaign for the liberation of the Panay Island.
 In 1945, it was incorporated as a town under the fourth Philippine Republic.